 This is one of two articles had me banned from Akimbo, the CND art advertising network.
 Rarely do we see such overt corruption in Canadian art, or censorship to silence the whistle-blower.
 If art is anything you can get away with, the worst you can get away with is always the best strategy, leading to a consistent degradation of the field.
 The best way I have of making that point is finding the stuff that’s obviously bad and shining a light on it — data-driven observation.

 Postmodernism is the urge to shock; we’re repeatedly told it’s the most exciting art of our time, yet doubts remained.
 When post modernism denies tradition no one knows what art is anymore.
-So when this dominant trend rejects our expectations of art, leaving us clueless, some carve out a new path that others follow.
+So when a dominant trend rejects our expectations, leaving us clueless, some pioneers carve out a new path that others follow.

 Tom Wolfe satirized this pose in his novel Back to Blood; “The artist… had no hand at all in making them.
 And if he touched drawings or photographs, it was just to put them in an envelope and FedEx them to those hired to produce the work, although I’m sure he has an assistant to do things like that.
 No Hands—that’s an important concept now.
 It’s not some artist using his so-called skills to deceive people.
 It’s not a sleight of hand.
 It’s no hands at all.
 That makes it conceptual, of course.
 That way he turns what a manual artist would use to create…an effect…into something that compels you to think about it in a deeper way.”
 (1)